gregornickel/cheatsheets/vim.md

 - Move the curser to the end of a word `e`
 - Move to the start of a line `0`
 - Move to the end of a line `$`
+  - Combine commands: move to the end of the next line `j$`
 - Move to the bottom of the file `G`
 - Move to the start of the file `gg`
 - Move to a specific line by typing `number + G`